Crushing The Biggest Solana Liquid Staking Misconceptions

 How Stake Pools Actually Work

-When you deposit SOL into a liquid staking pool, that SOL does not begin earning yield right away.
-The SOL must wait through one full epoch, roughly two days, before it becomes active stake.
-During this activation period, those newly deposited tokens are idle and do not generate rewards.
+When SOL is deposited into a liquid staking pool, it does not earn yield immediately.
+New deposits must wait one full epoch, roughly two days, before becoming active stake.

 Why Large Pools Seem Immune